If your team finishes a job on-site but waits until later to send the invoice, your billing process is already behind.

 Over time, this creates real operational drag.
 Your team spends more time fixing billing mistakes.
 Your cash flow becomes less predictable.
 Your admin workload grows.
 Your customer experience suffers because simple tasks take too long to complete.

-How Field Invoicing Improves Cash Flow and Team Efficiency
+How Field Invoicing Improves Cash Flow and Operational Efficiency

 Sending invoices from the field speeds up more than billing.